monsoonmaelstrom/book2/book2.md

 I wonder if it’s Christine’s ring.
 If not, I wonder how she got her hands on it.

 “You all know about Dairuvar’s hostility.
 It’s why I have returned.
-Someone needs to stand against Dairuvar and General Iverson,” she angles her body toward him slightly, as if she’s ready to confront him now.
+Someone needs to stand against Dairuvar and General Iverson,” she angles her body toward him somewhat, as if she’s ready to confront him now.

 His eyes tighten slightly in response to her calling him out by name.